mbwong/mbwong.github.com/_posts/2011-11-24-so-you-want-to-work-for-an-elite-firm.md

 ---
 tags: career
-title: Getting a job at an elite firm
+title: How to get a job at an elite firm
 layout: post
 ---
 # How to get a job at an elite firm